 The largest contractor in the private utility location market is GPRS.
-In 2017, GPRS completed over 40,000 projects with an error rate of less than 1/2 of one percent.
-This success can be attributed to the experience-driven training and technologies used on sites across the US.
+In 2018, GPRS completed over 52,000 projects with an error rate of less than 1⁄2 of one percent.
+This success can be attributed to a comprehensive approach that includes an experience-driven training program, a strategy to obtain redundant results and methods of data collection applied in the field.